taler-hash/examination/README.md

 rename exam.env to .env <br />

 using only ejs templating with tailwind CSS and Vue.JS cdn

+# Credentials in log in
+user : tylier
+password : test123